raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

-Hi, I'm Raymond, I'm Interested in technology and Philosophy for a long time.
-Educating in an engineering field has taught me to always be curious and that every problem has a solution.
-Thanks to the experience of working on a range of projects from telecommunication to web development to natural language, I have learned to adapt to any challenge that comes my way.
-My wide range of development experience makes me good at engineering novel solutions to difficult problems.
-I never back down from a challenge and can work well with uncertainty and time pressure.
+Hi, I'm Raymond, Educating in an engineering and business field has taught me to always be curious and that every problem has a solution.
+Thanks to the experience of working on a range of projects from telecommunication to web application to data science, I have learned to adapt to any challenge that comes my way.
+My wide range of experience makes me good at engineering novel solutions to difficult problems.
+I never back down from a challenge and can work well with uncertainty.
 <br>